 The Q’s rear seats also slide forte and aft – which you’ll discover to be a rare feature in this segment.

-The Q5 TDI is not a cheap date.
-At $46,500 to start, it is priced $6,595 higher than the GLK BLueTec and $3,675 higher than the X3 diesel.
-The cost gap gnaws away some at the economic arguments in favor of the Audi – but it does have power/performance in its favor.
+At $47,500 to start, the Q is priced $8,100 higher than the GLK BlueTec and $4,550 higher than the X3 diesel.
+The cost gap gnaws away some at the economic arguments in favor of the Audi.
+But it does have power/performance in its favor.
 It’s also literally more car for the money, as noted above.

 As is true generally of diesel-powered vehicles sold in the U.S., the Q5 TDI comes dressed in premium duds – with everything you’d get standard in the gas-burning, supercharged V-6 Premium Plus Q5 except headlight washers and a few exterior trim bits (which you can always add, if you like).
 That means: 19 inch wheels instead of the base 2.0 Q5’s eighteens, xenon HID headlights, LED running lights, heated seats and a panorama sunroof with full-length retractable sunshade.

 You also get standard satellite radio – with a 10 speaker premium audio rig.
-It must be mentioned that satellite radio is extra-cost in the GLK and X3.
+Satellite radio is extra-cost in the GLK and X3.

 Interesting options include an available heated/cooled cupholder – and the GPS system features a cool but also slightly creepy Google Earth View map that shows not merely the road you’re on but the actual road you’re on.
 And the houses off to your left or right.
 And the cars parked there.
 The level of detail is amazing – and it’s not a computer generated representation or icon.
 You are literally viewing everything within your radius – up to several miles – as it actually is.
 Continuously updated.
 If this level of technology is available to us on the consumer market, imagine the level of technology that’s available to them.
 The creeps in the NSA and other such hives of the nascent American staatspolizei.